Hangukkid/CheckWeb/README.md

 # CheckWeb
 Looks for specific key words/or absence of from a website.
-Alerts user.
+Alerts user when an update to website is done, and opens the webpage.